M1 carbine: Israel Defense Forces

 The M1 carbine was also used by the Israeli Palmach-based special forces in the 1948 Arab–Israeli War.
-And, because of their compact size and semi-auto capabilities, they continued to be used by Israeli Defence Forces after the creation of Israel.
+And, because of their compact size and semi-automatic capabilities, they continued to be used by Israeli Defence Forces after the creation of Israel.
 The Israeli police still use the M1 carbine as a standard long gun for non-combat elements and Mash'az volunteers.

 French Army

 The U.S. provided France with 269,644 M1 and M2 carbines from World War II to 1963.
-The carbines were used by the French Paratroopers and Legionnaires, as well as specialists (e.g., drivers, radio operators, engineers), during the Indo-China War, the Algerian War and the Suez Crisis.
+The carbines were used by the French Paratroopers and Legionnaires, as well as specialists (e.g., drivers, radio operators, engineers), during the First Indochina War, the Algerian War and the Suez Crisis.

 South Vietnam

 The U.S. provided the Army of the Republic of Vietnam with 793,994 M1 and M2 carbines from 1963 to 1973.
 Along with tens of thousands of carbines left behind by the French after the First Indochina War, the M1 and M2 carbines were the most widely issued small arm during the early stages in the Vietnam War and remained in service in large numbers until the fall of Saigon.
-The South Vietnamese would also receive 220,300 M1 Garands and 520 M1C/M1D rifles, and 640,000 M-16 rifles.
+The South Vietnamese would also receive 220,300 M1 Garands and 520 M1C/M1D rifles, and 640,000 M16 rifles.

 The Viet Minh and the Viet Cong also used large numbers of M1 and M2 carbines, captured from the French, ARVN and local militia forces of South Vietnam, as well as receiving many thousands of carbines from the North Vietnamese Army (NVA), China and North Korea.
 Over time, the SKS and eventually the AK-47 would replace the carbine to become the dominant weapons used by the Viet Cong.

 South Korea

 The Republic of Korea Armed Forces received 1,015,568 M1 and M2 carbines from 1963 to 1972.
-Along with hundreds of thousands of Carbines and M1 Garands provided by the United States Army before, during and shortly after the Korean war, South Korea would become the largest single recipient of American M1 and M2 carbines.
+Along with hundreds of thousands of Carbines and M1 Garands provided by the United States Army before, during and shortly after the Korean War, South Korea would become the largest single recipient of American M1 and M2 carbines.

-South Korea also took an active role in the Vietnam War.
-From 1964 to 1973, South Korea sent more than 300,000 troops to South Vietnam armed primarily with M1 and M2 carbines, as well as M1 Garands.
+The Republic of Korea Armed Forces in Vietnam used M1 and M2 carbines in the early years of participation of the Vietnam War until the forces received the M16 rifle from the United States.